Knowing the signs of a failing starter motor, can help you diagnose automotive car starter problems.

 If you try to start your engine and the engine doesn’t start instantly, you may have to try again.
 If it works the second time it is most likely, due to a problem with the relay.

-The relay is an all or nothing device, meaning that it either sends the full electrical current or nothing.
-In some occasions, a damaged relay can cause a, clicking sound when you turn the key.
+The relay is an all or nothing device, meaning that it either, sends the full electrical current or nothing.
+In some occasions, a damaged relay, can cause a clicking sound, when you turn the key.

-Starter Stays Running, After The Engine Started
+Automotive Car Starter Stays Running, After The Engine Started

 When you start the engine and release the key the circuit will, discontinue the power to the starting motor.
 If this stays on after the engine has started, the main contacts in the solenoid, have most likely failed.
-This will ultimately cause serious damage, to the whole starting system and the transmission flywheel.
+This will ultimately cause serious damage, to the whole starting system and the flywheel.

-So, problems with the starting motor are virtually, impossible to avoid.
-Finally, there really isn’t a predetermined or recommended replacement by the automotive manufacturer.
+So, problems with the starting motor, are virtually impossible to avoid.
+Finally, there really isn’t a predetermined or recommended replacement, by the automotive manufacturer.